Karen wrote Bill Hudson's Iwo Jima story in Fighting the Unbeatable Foe: Iwo Jima and Los Alamos

 They Didn't Die in Vain

 But I don’t think the Japanese on the island died in vain.
 I think the nation of Japan today owes them its existence.
-It seems it was the fierceness of the fighting at Iwo Jima and Okinawa that convinced President Truman that the atomic bomb was necessary.
-Though many people died as a result of the bomb, the deaths were actually fewer than in other less famous bombing campaigns.
+It seems the fierceness of the fighting at Iwo Jima and Okinawa convinced President Truman that the atomic bomb was necessary.
+Though many people died due to the bomb, the deaths were fewer than in other less famous bombing campaigns.
 The difference was the shock value - the realization that a single bomb could cause so much destruction.
 And even then, it took two bombs’ worth of shock before the Japanese surrendered.